AT-Publishing/website/_glossary/electrum.md

 ### Electrum security issues

-At the time of writing the latest Electrum release is *Electrum-4.0.3* and there are no known vulnerabilities in it.
+At the time of writing the latest Electrum release is *Electrum-4.0.4 (Nov 2020)* and there are no known vulnerabilities in it.

 There have been two major security issues with older versions of the Electrum wallet.
 Both were exploited and fixed in 2018.